 The Asylum Project (TAP) is a project within the University of Strathclyde Law Clinic dedicated to assisting individuals in their asylum cases and related immigration matters.

 TAP is collaborating closely with the Refugee Survival Trust (RST) on the Breathing Space Project to assist asylum seekers who have exhausted all rights of appeal.
 TAP also provides free, specialist immigration advice at the Initial Advice Clinics (IACs).
 For more information on IACs, click here.

-Asylum seekers in this position are extremely vulnerable.
-Once their application for asylum is refused and their appeal is determined, they are no longer eligible for support or accommodation and often become destitute.
-They are not allowed to work and they have no means of providing for themselves.
+Asylum seekers who have exhausted all rights of appeal are extremely vulnerable.
+Once their application for asylum is refused and their appeal is determined, they are normally no longer eligible for support or accommodation and often become destitute.
+They are not allowed to work, and they have no means of providing for themselves.
 This has obvious implications for their sense of dignity and their psychological, as well as their physical, health.
 Yet, many such asylum seekers have good grounds for remaining in the UK as a refugee or because their human rights will be violated if they return to their countries of origin.

 Breathing Space is a unique accommodation service which prevents people from becoming destitute by providing safe temporary accommodation and legal advice to people while they work to resolve their situation.
 TAP’s role is to assess cases and provide legal support to those that are referred to the project.

 Under this project, destitute asylum seekers who have been refused asylum and who have exhausted all rights of appeal will be eligible for accommodation pending a case assessment by the Law Clinic.
 The Law Clinic assessment will normally involve a review of the case paperwork, at least one case discussion with the client, and any follow up work necessary to establish case progress.
 If appropriate, we can also, in a limited number of cases, provide assistance such as evidence gathering or research in potential fresh applications for asylum.